pingcap/docs-cn/hardware-and-software-requirements.md

 > - For performance-related test, do not use low-performance storage and network hardware configuration, in order to guarantee the correctness of the test result.
 > - For the TiKV server, it is recommended to use NVMe SSDs to ensure faster reads and writes.
 > - If you only want to test and verify the features, follow [Quick Start Guide for TiDB](/quick-start-with-tidb.md) to deploy TiDB on a single machine.
-> - The TiDB server uses the disk to store server logs, so there are no special requirements for the disk type and capacity in the test environment.
 > - Starting from v6.3.0, to deploy TiFlash under the Linux AMD64 architecture, the CPU must support the AVX2 instruction set.
 Ensure that `cat /proc/cpuinfo | grep avx2` has output.
 To deploy TiFlash under the Linux ARM64 architecture, the CPU must support the ARMv8 instruction set architecture.
 Ensure that `cat /proc/cpuinfo | grep 'crc32' | grep 'asimd'` has output.
 By using the instruction set extensions, TiFlash's vectorization engine can deliver better performance.

 ### Production environment